FREE SHIPPING on orders over $75 International: over $250

 Oxidation degree is a paramount factor in the definition of the six types of tea.
 It is largely defined by the presence or absence of the fixing stage in tea processing and, subsequently, by the temperature during this phase.

 Pu-erh tea is a post-fermented tea.
 The final product results from the joint action of micro-oxidation and fermentation, taking place after the initial processing is complete.
 At the same time, the lower temperature during the processing preserves some biological activity within the leaf.
-That allows for further transformation to take place during the aging phase.
+That allows further transformation to occur during the aging phase.
 It is how Pu-erh develops its robust, earthy flavors over time in an ever more complex and enriched character.

 Shelf life